Wentianuk/EE-Wifi-Ethernet-AP/README.md

 ---

-**Ready for Production**: This system is optimized for reliable, continuous operation with comprehensive logging and monitoring capabilities.
+**🚀 Production Ready**: This system is optimized for reliable, continuous operation with automatic EE WiFi re-authentication for BT Business Broadband users.